Home Resources Guides Pay-per-applicant Guide: Leverage Application-on-demand to Save Hiring Cost

 What are the advantages of the pay per applicant pricing model?

 Not all jobs are in demand at the same time.
 Depending upon the market conditions, the demand for a job position can vary.
-If the market is less competitive at the time of posting, the cost per application is likely to be on the lower end than the higher end.
+If the market is less competitive at the time of posting, the cost per application is likely to be on the lower end.
 Recruiters can keep this in mind while chalking out their hiring strategies.

 Flexibility